character-town/character-town/README.md

-Nominate yourself or someone!You can also tell me if i added someone problematic.
+Nominate yourself or someone!
+You can also tell me if i added someone problematic.

 https://charactertown.atabook.org